What's ahead now that Republicans are opening an impeachment inquiry into President Joe Biden

 "These are allegations of abuse of power, obstruction and corruption," McCarthy said.

 McCarthy said he will direct the chairmen of the House Judiciary, Oversight and Ways and Means committees to lead the impeachment inquiry.
-The panels have been working together for months on various probes related to the Biden family.
+The panels have been working together for months on various probes related to the Biden family and have yet to directly connect the president to any of it.

 An impeachment inquiry is an investigation of possible wrongdoing by a federal official, such as the president of the United States, Cabinet officials or judges.
 The process is written into the Constitution and is the most powerful check that Congress has on the executive branch.